Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

 Even in the age of budget airlines, Greek island-hopping on the ferries has never been more popular.

-Twenty years ago, it was common to just show up at Piraeus port in Athens, buy a ticket to an island, and hop on a ferry.
+Only a couple of decades ago, it was common to just show up at Piraeus port in Athens, buy a ticket to an island, and hop on a ferry.

+Times have changed.
+These days, if you are catching a ferry from Piraeus in the peak season, it’s best to book your tickets in advance.
 It’s even more important to pre-book your tickets if you are travelling on a Friday or a Sunday, when many Athenians also choose to travel, and the ferries can be packed.

 Check out this list of 50 delicious Greek dishes, and this guide to popular Greek drinks.